JuanCTorres/Basic-C-Compiler/hwk3_symbol/parser/README.md

 - Added a new `ast_node` type to identify function declarations, for easier error checking in our symbol tables.

 - Added a pointer from each `ast_node` to its corresponding `symnode`.

+- Added to flex and bison files to track current line number.